maxio-com/ab-golang-sdk/doc/controllers/subscription-groups.md

 | 404 | Not Found | `ApiError` |

-# Create Subscription Group Hierarchy
+# Add Subscription to Group

 For sites making use of the [Relationship Billing](https://chargify.zendesk.com/hc/en-us/articles/4407737494171) and [Customer Hierarchy](https://chargify.zendesk.com/hc/en-us/articles/4407746683291) features, it is possible to add existing subscriptions to subscription groups.